 On the other hand, spinal decompression therapy is non-invasive, doesn’t carry the risk of addiction, and won’t leave you open to infection or other complications after each session.

-go to site Spinal Decompression is Convenient and Painless
+Spinal Decompression is Convenient and Painless

 Even a simple surgical operation can mean missing weeks of work.
 Not only do you have to have the operation, which can take hours—you also have to factor in recovery time.
 When you undergo spinal decompression therapy, you don’t have to worry about missing much work or taking too much time out of your busy schedule.
 Since each session lasts only about 30 minutes, you could even squeeze one in during your lunch hour.
 And did I mention that these sessions are virtually pain-free?